PedrobyJoao/16-bit-computer/study_notes_01.md

 I easily got done with this one in 30 seconds but just because I used the tree method used on the last Mux4Way16, the only difference now it was tree's height (we had one more level/depth to 'Muxit').

-Note: I first used 7 Mux16 gates for this one.
+Note: I used 7 Mux16 gates for this one (it's also possible to use 2 Mux4Way16 gates and 1 Mux16 gate)

+#### DMux4Way and DMux8Way

+Both can be solved with a tree-like method as the normal Mux but instead of a normal tree, we must use a inversed tree and also change the order of the selectors

+Note: for DMux4Way I didn't know how to solve using DMux itself, so I used the canonical expression for each output